GabrielHoffman/variancePartition/README.md

 # variancePartition

-Manuscript describing `dream` is ccepted to Bioinformatics
+Manuscript describing `dream` is accepted to Bioinformatics

 ## Install from GitHub